Wills, Living Wills, Power of Attorney

 • Having the final say on situations that aren’t detailed in your will

-In your will, the power to make decisions on your behalf is not given until you die.
+In your will and power of attorney documents, the power to make decisions on your behalf is not given until you die.
 A power of attorney allows you to give someone the power to make decisions if you are incapacitated.
 Therefore, you should create a living will and designate power of attorney.
 This will allow a relative or a trusted friend to manage your financial affairs for you in the event you are no longer able to.

 To discuss your estate plan or need help creating a living will, you can contact our living will attorneys.
 We can be reached at 718-324-0404 in New York City, 845-849-9201 in Poughkeepsie, NY, use the form below, or email us at info@DironRuttyLLC.com.